domfarolino/os/04-IPC/README.md

+# IPC

-This folder contains code relating to interprocess communication techniques implemented in C. Provided are examples of both shared memory and message passing techniques.
-Below are two very basic and watered down descriptions of these two techniques we can use for IPC.
+This folder contains code relating to interprocess communication techniques implemented in C. Provided are examples of

+ - POSIX shared memory
+ - System V message queues
+ - Unnamed pipes
+ - Named pipes (fifos)

+Below are two very basic and watered down descriptions of these shared memory and message passing used for IPC.
 The descriptions are very high level and as such are fairly incomplete.
 Feel free to submit a pull request if you feel something should be cleared up or added.

-# Shared memory
+# POSIX shared memory

 Two processes can communicate via a chunk of shared memory.
 One process can create a chunk of shared memory which the OS associates with a file descriptor.